 Our furry friends are great for our mental health and emotional well-being, but those “little surprises” they love to leave behind aren’t so great for the environment’s well-being.
-That’s why it’s so important to learn the best way to dispose of dog poop.
+That’s why it’s so important to learn the most eco-friendly method of dog poop disposal.

-Why It’s Important to Pick Up Pet Waste
+Why It’s Important to Pick Up Dog Poop

 That bacteria could also end up in your water supply.
 Dog poop that isn’t picked up can wash into waterways, carrying potentially dangerous pathogens that can cause cause harm to marine life and humans.